-A person spraying down a counter with gloves and sanitizer, avoiding common cleaning mistakes
+A person wiping down a counter to avoid making cleaning mistakes

 5 Cleaning Mistakes You’re Making That Keep Surfaces Dirty